rebelinux/.github/profile/README.md

 <h2 style="font-size:3vw" align="center"><b>Document Your Datacenter With PowerShell</b></h2>

-As Built Report is a configuration document framework which utilises PowerShell to produce as-built documentation in multiple document formats for multiple vendors and technologies.
+As Built Report is an open source configuration document framework which utilises Microsoft PowerShell to produce as-built documentation in multiple document formats for multiple vendors and technologies.
+The framework allows users to easily generate clear and consistent documentation, for any environment which supports Microsoft PowerShell and/or a RESTful API.

 <h3 style="font-size:2vw" align="center"><b>Features</b></h3>

+As Built Report provides the following features;

+* Modular design enables contributors a simple way to develop new reports.
+* Install and update the entire report library or each report individually, via the PowerShell Gallery.
+* Generate and output reports in one or more document formats, including DOCX, HTML, and Text.
+* Configure the detail level for each section of a report.
+You have the choice of producing a summarised report, a fully comprehensive report or something in between.
+* Support for custom styling.
+Set page orientation, text and table formatting with fonts, colours, borders and highlighted cells and rows.
+* Enable health checks to highlight configuration issues within a report.
+Toggle individual health checks on or off as required.
+* Append the time and date to reports to maintain records.
+* Attach and send reports via email to one or more recipients.

 ||||
 |-----------------------|-----------------------|-----------------------|